Squid Game season 1: Other commentary

-Release

-The first season of Squid Game was released on September 17, 2021.

 Reception

-Critical reception
+Critical response

 The season received critical acclaim.
-On review aggregator website Rotten Tomatoes, the season has an approval rating of 95% based on 76 reviews, with an average rating of 8.1/10.
-The website's critics consensus reads: "Squid Games unflinching brutality is not for the faint of heart, but sharp social commentary and a surprisingly tender core will keep viewers glued to the screen – even if it's while watching between their fingers."
-On Metacritic, the season has a weighted average score of 69 out of 100 based on 13 critics, indicating "generally favorable reviews".
+Metacritic, which uses a weighted average, assigned the season a score of 69 out of 100, based on 13 critics, indicating "generally favorable" reviews.

 Joel Keller of Decider opined that the concept of the season was creative.
 When writing about the narrative, he described it as "a tight narrative and a story that has the potential to be tense and exciting".
 Keller concluded, "STREAM IT.
 Squid Game takes a fresh idea and spins it into a thrilling drama; we hope it continues to build the tension we saw in the last 20 minutes throughout the season."
 Pierce Conran of the South China Morning Post rated the season with 4.5 out of 5 stars and wrote, "Overall, this is still a savagely entertaining slam dunk from Netflix Korea, which is likely to be embraced around the world as its predecessors were."
 Hidzir Junaini of NME rated the season with 4 out of 5 stars and opined, "Thematic intelligence aside, Squid Game is also a white-knuckle watch, thanks to its visceral competition element."
 John Doyle of The Globe and Mail described the season as "a brave, dark, ambitious tale, at times moving and at times terrifying" and added, "Its power is in its understanding that money is survival.
 This is not some dystopian fantasy like Hunger Games.
 This is present-day life in all its complex awfulness."